Black History Month – Essential Reading

 Canadian authors – listed in alphabetical order.

 In his 2015 cover story for Toronto Life magazine, Desmond Cole exposed the racist actions of the Toronto police force, detailing the dozens of times he had been stopped and interrogated under the controversial practice of carding.
 The story quickly came to national prominence, shaking the country to its core and catapulting its author into the public sphere.
-Cole used his newfound profile to draw insistent, unyielding attention to the injustices faced by Black Canadians on a daily basis.
+Cole used his newfound profile to draw insistent, unyielding attention to the injustices faced by Black Canadians daily.

 Month-by-month, Cole creates a comprehensive picture of entrenched, systemic inequality.
-Urgent, controversial, and unsparingly honest, The Skin We’re In is destined to become a vital text for anti-racist and social justice movements in Canada, as well as a potent antidote to the all-too-present complacency of many white Canadians.
+Urgent, controversial, and unsparingly honest, The Skin We’re In is destined to become a vital text for anti-racist and social justice movements in Canada and a potent antidote to the all-too-present complacency of many white Canadians.

 Black Matters